anisbet/pipe/tests/README.md

 ### Input: (data)
 Input data is always written to file during testing.
 You can influence how the file is named by adding a string with no spaces after the colon ':'.
-For example ```Input: file1```
+For example ```Input: file1```.
+The file input data is expected to start on the next that starts with triple-back ticks (code markdown).

 ### Output:
 The expected output produced by using the 'flag' and its parameters.
+The output data is expected to start on the next that starts with triple-back ticks (code markdown).

 ### Error:
 Optional, includes the text output during an error condition.
 May be omitted for readability, and if so, a ERROR section is added to the specification file automatically.
+If included, the error data is expected to start on the next that starts with triple-back ticks (code markdown).

 ### Example Markdown
 <pre>